Babywearing during pregnancy – Is it possible? Tips and recommendations

 Which baby carriers are suitable during pregnancy?

-🟢 Baby sling (woven)
+🟢 Baby carrier (woven)

-🟢 Half buckle carrier
+🟢 Halfbuckle carrier

-✅ Always wear close to the body
+✅ Always wear close to your body

 These can be uncomfortable and are not ideal for pregnant women.